masonlonoff/WalmartSales/README.md

 ![image](https://github.com/masonlonoff/WalmartSales/assets/117112918/de4fdb22-580a-4304-84ad-357867da6407)

 ### Acknowledgement:
 This analysis was conducted based on the **Walmart Dataset** by M YASSER H on Kaggle.

 https://www.kaggle.com/datasets/yasserh/walmart-dataset/code?datasetId=1820993&sortBy=voteCount

+### Disclaimer:
+The data used in this analysis was obtained from a source that does not provide an official data origin or explicit information regarding the locations associated with the data.
+As a result, the accuracy and reliability of the data cannot be independently verified.

+Please exercise caution when interpreting and relying on the findings presented in this analysis.
+The absence of official data sources and location details may introduce uncertainties and potential limitations in the analysis.

+The analysis is conducted based on the available data, acknowledging the possibility of data inaccuracies or biases.
+Therefore, the results and conclusions should be considered with caution and may not reflect the true and accurate representation of the intended population or region.

+It is recommended to consult official government sources, reputable data providers, or subject matter experts for more reliable and validated information regarding the specific variables or factors under investigation.

 ### Description: